What is bend allowance: K Factor, Y Factor, Bend Table

 • The thickness of the sheet metal

-What is neutral axis in sheet metal
+What is a neutral axis in sheet metal

-The neutral axis is the line that remains constant irrespective of compression or expansion.
-In FIGURE-1, the red line is the neutral axis.
 The position of the neutral bend line or neutral axis decides the length of the flat part.
 Typically neutral axis is at the center of the sheet metal.
 But it can be anywhere in the sheet metal.

-What is K factor in sheet metal
+What is the K factor in sheet metal?

 K Factor= (Distance between the inside radius of the bend and neutral axis)/ Thickness of the sheet